Nuitka/Nuitka/README.rst

 This will have to evaluate first ``get1()``, then ``get2()`` and only then ``get3()`` and then make the function call with these values.

-Therefore it will be necessary to have a staging of the parameters before making the actual call, to avoid a re-ordering of the calls to ``get1()``, ``get2()``, and ``get3()``.
+Therefore, it will be necessary to have a staging of the parameters before making the actual call, to avoid a re-ordering of the calls to ``get1()``, ``get2()``, and ``get3()``.